Mint and chamomile are the most common herb teas, but you can brew tea from almost any garden herb.

 You can vary the amount of herbs and the brewing time according to your taste.

 Tisanes are herbal infusions.
-The word tisane comes from the Greek for medicinal brew.
+The word tisane comes from the Greek for a medicinal brew.
 Herbal tisanes are made in much the same way as herbal teas but usually in smaller quantities.
-Use 1 ounce of fresh herbs or ½ ounce dried herbs for every 2½ cups boiling water.
+Use 1 ounce of fresh herbs or ½ ounce of dried herbs for every 2½ cups of boiling water.

 Lemon juice and honey have an affinity for many hot herbal teas and tisanes.